Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

 Heat Players to Watch

-- Adebayo puts up 20.4 points and 9.2 rebounds per contest -- both team highs.
+- Adebayo posts 20.4 points and 9.2 rebounds per game -- both team highs.
 He is also putting up 3.2 assists, shooting 54% from the floor.

-- Jimmy Butler averages a team-high 5.3 assists per game.
-He is also averaging 22.9 points and 5.9 rebounds, shooting 53.9% from the field.
+- Jimmy Butler is tops on his squad in assists per contest (5.3), and also averages 22.9 points and 5.9 rebounds.
+At the other end, he averages 1.8 steals (second in league) and 0.3 blocked shots.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!